This accredited course will fully prepare you for the Foundation Certificate in Business Analysis from the British

 [Note that this course was previously known as the ISEB Foundation Certificate in Business Analysis.]

-The exam is not included but can be taken at a Pearson Vue test centre.
+The exam is not included but can be taken at a local Pearson Vue test centre.
 At time of writing the exam fee is £145+vat.

 - Fully interactive course structure enables you to learn at your own pace